-On this day in the year 365, a powerful earthquake off the coast of Greece causes a tsunami that devastates the city of Alexandria, Egypt.
+On July 21, 365, a powerful earthquake off the coast of Greece causes a tsunami that devastates the city of Alexandria, Egypt.
 Although there were no measuring tools at the time, scientists now estimate that the quake was actually two tremors in succession, the largest of which is thought to have had a magnitude of 8.0.

 The surrounding villages and towns suffered even greater destruction.
 Many were virtually wiped off the map.
 Outside the city, 45,000 people were killed.
 In addition, the inundation of saltwater rendered farmland useless for years to come.
 Evidence indicates that the area’s shoreline was permanently changed by the disaster.
 Slowly, but steadily, the buildings of Alexandria’s Royal Quarter were overtaken by the sea following the tsunami.
 It was not until 1995 that archaeologists discovered the ruins of the old city off the coast of present-day Alexandria.